Celestial Atlas

 Discovered (Aug 24, 1867) by Truman Safford

 Discovery Notes: Safford's observations were not published until many years after the fact, so Dreyer was not aware of them until the NGC was in the last stages of preparation.
-As a result, Safford's discoveries are partially noted in an appendix, and not at all in the individual NGC entries (hence his inclusion here in parentheses).
+As a result, Safford's discoveries were partially noted in an appendix, and not at all in the individual NGC entries (hence his inclusion here in parentheses).
+Gottlieb notes that it is a pair with NGC 6898, which lies just under 6.5 arcmin to the south-southeast.

 Discovered (Aug 24, 1867) by Truman Safford

 Discovery Notes: Safford's observations were not published until many years after the fact, so Dreyer was not aware of them until the NGC was in the last stages of preparation.
-As a result, Safford's discoveries are partially noted in an appendix, and not at all in the individual NGC entries (hence his inclusion here in parentheses).
+As a result, Safford's discoveries were partially noted in an appendix, and not at all in the individual NGC entries (hence his inclusion here in parentheses).
+Gottlieb notes that it is a pair with NGC 6897, which lies just under 6.5 arcmin to the north-northwest.

 NGC 6899 (= PGC 64630)